liweinan/my-openshift-workspace/tools/README.md

 ### 3. Configure `install-config.yaml`

-**For a Private Cluster:**

-You must manually edit your `install-config.yaml` to tell the installer to use the existing VPC.
+You must manually edit your `install-config.yaml` to tell the installer to use the specific subnets from your existing VPC.

 1. Generate a base config: `openshift-install create install-config`
 2. Edit the generated `install-config.yaml`:
-    -   Copy the `platform.aws.subnets` block from the script's output and merge it into the `platform.aws` section of your file.
+    -   Copy the entire `platform.aws.subnets` block from the script's output and merge it into the `platform.aws` section of your file.
-    -   Ensure `publish` is set to `Internal`.
+    -   For **private clusters**, ensure `publish` is set to `Internal`.
+    -   For **public clusters**, ensure `publish` is set to `External` (the default).
     -   Ensure `networking.machineNetwork.cidr` matches your VPC's CIDR.

 **`install-config.yaml` Example (Private Cluster):**